 Now when I’m not trading options, I donate platelets.
 On Monday I have to go donate platelets.
 That will be my 179th platelet donation, because I am type 0, CMV negative; and they told me they can give my blood to newborn babies in distress, as I don’t have a virus in my blood that most people have.
 Sometimes, while waiting, I trade from the blood bank.”

 As far as his experience trading, he doesn’t consider it a job.
-He’s being paid to have fun.
+He’s simply having fun.
 Read more about Tim by clicking here.